-PLSC 250 INTRODUCTION TO NATURAL RESOURCES AND FORESTRY
+PLSC 250 INTRODUCTION TO NATURAL RESOURCES AND FORESTRY- 3 semester hours

 A study of the fundamental concepts of natural resource management, including forestry, forest products, conservation, wildlife, and recreation.
 Critical natural resource issues will be emphasized, including biophysical and socioeconomic aspects, as well as careers that address these issues.

-Prerequisites: PLSC 140 Principles of Plant Science; sophomore or above standing
+Prerequisites: PLSC 140; sophomore or above standing